Brian Mulroney: After politics (1993–2024)

 In January 2004, Mulroney delivered a keynote speech in Washington, D.C., celebrating the tenth anniversary of the North American Free Trade Agreement.
-In June 2004, Mulroney presented a eulogy for former U.S. President Ronald Reagan during the latter's state funeral.
-Mulroney and former British Prime Minister Margaret Thatcher were the first foreign dignitaries to eulogize at a funeral for an American president.
-Two years later, at the request of Prime Minister Stephen Harper, Mulroney travelled to Washington, D.C., along with Michael Wilson, Canada's ambassador to the United States, as Canada's representatives at the state funeral of former president Gerald Ford.
+In June 2004, Mulroney presented a eulogy for former U.S. president Ronald Reagan during the latter's state funeral.
+Two years later, at the request of prime minister Stephen Harper, Mulroney travelled to Washington, D.C., along with Michael Wilson, Canada's ambassador to the United States, as Canada's representatives at the state funeral of former president Gerald Ford.

 In February 2005, as part of a physical examination, a CT scan revealed two small lumps in one of Mulroney's lungs.
 In his youth, Mulroney had been a heavy smoker.
-His doctors performed a biopsy, which ruled out cancer (his surgery is sometimes cited as an example of the dangers of unnecessary testing).
+His doctors performed a biopsy, which ruled out cancer; incidentally, his surgery is sometimes cited as an example of the dangers of unnecessary testing.
 He recovered well enough to tape a speech for the Conservative Party of Canada's 2005 Policy Convention in Montreal in March, though he could not attend in person.
-He later developed pancreatitis and he remained in hospital for several weeks.
+He later developed pancreatitis, and he remained in hospital for several weeks.
 It was not until April 19 that his son, Ben Mulroney, announced he was recovering and would soon be released.

 On September 12, 2005, veteran writer and former Mulroney confidant Peter C. Newman released The Secret Mulroney Tapes: Unguarded Confessions of a Prime Minister.
-Based in large part on remarks from the former prime minister which Newman had taped with Mulroney's knowledge, the book set off national controversy.
-Newman had been given unfettered access to Mulroney for a thorough biography, and claims Mulroney did not honour an agreement to allow him access to confidential papers.
-This led Mulroney to respond at the annual Press Gallery Dinner, which is noted for comedic moments, in Ottawa, October 22, 2005.
+Based largely on remarks from the former prime minister, which Newman had taped with Mulroney's knowledge, the book set off national controversy.
+Newman had been given unfettered access to Mulroney for a thorough biography and claims Mulroney did not honour an agreement to allow him access to confidential papers.
+This led Mulroney to respond at the annual Press Gallery Dinner, which is noted for comedic moments, in Ottawa on October 22, 2005.
 The former prime minister appeared on tape and very formally acknowledged the various dignitaries and audience groups before delivering the shortest speech of the night: "Peter Newman: Go fuck yourself.
-Thank you ladies and gentlemen, and good night."
+Thank you, ladies and gentlemen, and good night."

-In 2014, Mulroney became the chairman of Quebecor and defused tensions resulting from the continuing influence of former President and CEO Pierre Karl Péladeau.
+In 2014, Mulroney became the chairman of Quebecor and defused tensions resulting from the continuing influence of former president and CEO Pierre Karl Péladeau.

-On December 5, 2018, Mulroney presented a eulogy for former U.S. President George H. W. Bush during the latter's state funeral.
+On December 5, 2018, Mulroney delivered a eulogy for former U.S. president George H. W. Bush during his state funeral.